ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 In this method you create a command buffer to write to the ADC, and a read buffer to capture the values from the ADC.
 The SPI configuration (based on which ADC you are using) is the first node in the command/write buffer.
 When you call <code>TransferFullDuplex()</code> you open a two-way channel with the ADC over the SPI bus - a command/write channel and a read channel.

 The <code>convertToInt(readBuffer)</code> is used to convert the byte array returned from the ADC into an integer.
-Use the Visual Studio Lightbulb feature to add __convertToInt(byte[])__.
+Use the Visual Studio light bulb feature to add __convertToInt(byte[])__.
 Modify the method signature - change the input variable name from _readBuffer_ to __data__.
 Each ADC returns the data a little differently, so this command will convert the byte array to an integer based on the ADC you are using.

 {% highlight csharp %}
 private int convertToInt(byte[] data)